GetStream/stream-django/README.md

 ```

 ####Low level APIs access
-You can always perform operations to Stream APIs by accessing the client instance directly.
+When needed you can also use the low level Python API directly.
+The full explanation can be found on the [getstream.io documentation](https://getstream.io/docs/).

 ```
 from stream_django.client import stream_client